timo-eberl/mesh-slicing-gdextension/README.md

 godot --path ./demo --editor
 ```

+## Use it in your project

+Copy the contents of `demo/bin/` into your project.

 ## Editing with Visual Studio Code

 Add the `includePath` from the following code snippet to your `.vscode/c_cpp_properties.json`